Last Updated on November 30, 2022

 Moving to Germany While He’s Deployed

-My soldier and I got married on R&R, he is deployed to Afghanistan and will be returning to his duty station in Germany in November.
+My soldier and I got married on R&R; he is deployed to Afghanistan and will be returning to his duty station in Germany in November.
 We just found out that we got housing on base.
-I want to get there at least a month in advance to get the housing all set up for Homecoming.
+I want to get there at least a month to get the housing set up for Homecoming.

 Command Sponsorship in Germany

 I have some concerns.
 My husband has been stationed in Baumholder, Germany for over 1 year and we started the paperwork for me to get over here in February.

 Now it’s the end of July, and we just received the EFMP stamp approval.
 The next thing is that I’m currently in Baumholder visiting and I am wondering if with me being present will everything else such as getting housing and the command sponsorship move faster than they already have.

 Also, I have read some of the other posts and noticed that a “no fee passport” has been mentioned a few times.
 Since I already have a passport, is that still an issue for me?